Skip to content

 Salesforce cut 4,000 customer support roles in September 2025, explicitly because AI agents were already performing up to 50% of the work.
 CEO Marc Benioff confirmed this directly.
 By January 2026, reports emerged that the AI "lost focus" on off-script queries, requiring humans to step back in.

 The reversals deserve closer examination.
-They do not restore the old equilibrium, they are creating something worse.
+They do not restore the old equilibrium but are creating something worse.

 When Klarna reinstates human agents, those humans aren't returning to the job that existed before.
 The AI handled the routine queries, the high volume, what was of low complexity and had predictable resolutions.
 What remains for humans is the residue: edge cases, emotional escalations, off-script problems that the model couldn't parse.
 The "average" support job becomes harder, not easier.
 The easy wins that made the work sustainable are gone.

 When Salesforce brings humans back because AI "lost focus," those humans inherit a fragmented workflow.
-They're not replacing AI; they're cleaning up after it.
+They're not replacing AI but cleaning up after it.
 The job is now exception-handling, not service delivery.
 This is lower margin, harder to train for, and more stressful.
 This is the opposite of the role that existed before automation was attempted.

 And when customers reject AI assistance and demand humans, companies face a choice: maintain two parallel systems (AI for those who accept it, humans for those who don't) or abandon the efficiency gains entirely.
 Neither option restores the old cost structure.
 Both add operational complexity.